-He is regularly instructed in multi-track litigation, and is frequently asked to draft Schedules, Counter-Schedules and high value advices.
+He is usually instructed in multi-track litigation, and is frequently asked to draft Schedules, Counter-Schedules and high value advices.
 He has attended many JSMs and CCMCs.Book BarristerBack to top

 He is very experienced both at trial, and in conferences with clients and engineers; he is able to draft Defences, and questions to engineering and medical experts, with speed and precision.
 He is currently involved in several High Court actions where a declaration of fraud is sought, and/or contempt proceedings have been issued.
 He is particularly skilled at robust and forensic cross-examination, dealing with multiple parties and multiple accidents.

 Liam’s most recent fraud experience includes:

-(v) successfully representing many personal injury Claimants, wrongly accused of fraud.
+- Successfully representing many personal injury Claimants, wrongly accused of fraud.